CiaraC03/DigitalRain/index.md

 ---
-title: A Project in Modern C++, Digital Rain
 ---

 By Ciara Crowe

 ## First Steps
 The first thing I worked on was creating the constructors for my project.
 The main variables I wanted to focus on for the raain was the width of the screen and the height.
-I decided to use charset, a vector of strings so the charcters could be defined in the project.
 This is the first constructor I made for my project:

 <div style="border: 2px solid #3498db; padding: 10px; border-radius: 5px; background-color: #f0f8ff; margin: 20px 0;">
     <p>